MCRusher/myclibs/README.md

     1) has compatibility for TRALLOC_REPLACE'd tostring.h (in the same method of overloading tostring.h)
        which ensures no memory leaks after ToString conversion is performed
  - A header which combines all of the above and splices stringto.h conversions into all the other generic conversions : newstd.h
+    1) Pretty much ties everything together, the way it was meant to be used, although every library (except printing.h which depends on tostring.h) can be used independent of each other.

    Was done for fun and to experiment with _Generic and manual runtime memory management.